 3. Management and control of devices and gateways.

-KAGE stores device information in AWS IoT; it also stores associated metadata such as the application using the device, device owner, etc. Using the basic attributes that map to the physical device and gateways, KAGE can send control commands to the physical device or gateway via the protocol provided by the network provider.
+KAGE stores device information in AWS IoT; it also stores associated metadata, such as the application using the device and the device owner.
+Using the basic attributes that map to the physical device and gateways, KAGE can send control commands to the physical device or gateway via the protocol provided by the network provider.